tinnvec/stonebot/index.md

 Makes matches when players share a Discord server and Battle.net server region.
 `<bnetServer>` may be one of `americas`, `na`, `europe`, `eu`, `asia`.
 Using `!quest complete` will remove you from the pool of those looking to trade.
+Quests expire after 24 hours.

 **Format**: `!quest <bnetServer>`
 **Aliases**: 80g